 - Go to the Chrome settings page by entering chrome://settings in the address bar and press the Enter key.

-- Scroll down to the bottom of the Chrome settings page and click the Show advanced settings link.
+- Scroll down to the bottom of the Chrome settings page and click the Advanced button.

-- Scroll to the bottom of the page again and ensure setting Use hardware acceleration when available is enabled.
+- Scroll down to the System settings (near the bottom of the page) and ensure setting Use hardware acceleration when available is enabled.

 - Restart Chrome.